ryanolee/bref-php-talk-example/readme.md

 # Deployment
 Run `node_modules/.bin/serverless remove --aws-profile=bref-php` Replacing the profile name `bref-php` with your configured AWS Profile

-Run `vendor/bin/bref cli bref-php-3-dev-console --region eu-west-1 --profile=bref-php  -- example` to see if your console is working
+Run `node_modules/.bin/serverless bref:cli --aws-profile=bref-php --args="example"` to see if your console is working